 Master the basics

 ‘As a marketer, it’s all about understanding the customer’s needs.
 It’s about the strategy that we have.
-It’s about the demand generation activities that we have linked to our plan.
+It’s about the marketing events and demand generation activities that we have linked to our plan.
 It’s about the customer experience.
 These four things should lead to only one thing: business growth.

 I don’t believe any organisation can be insular and win.
 We’ve got to open up.
 We’ve got to think about the ecosystem.
 We’ve got to bring partners in and work together as one team.
 Sometimes, you even have to work with the competition to get things done.